Easy Hypervisor Heap Visualization with PyPANDA and HeapInspect

 TLDR

-I stumbled across heapinspect: a fantastic heap visualizer project that uses the linux proc filesystem to interact with the system instead of integrating with a larger project like gdb.
+.
 That portable design allowed me to "hollow out" the methods that mattered and integrate it with PyPANDA.
 With our integration we can construct heap visualizations on userland processes inside of the emulated host in PANDA.

-Currently the code is set up to work on x86 and x86_64, but it should be trivial to extend do other architectures.
+Currently the code is set up to work on x86

 Take a look at the code or see it in action with asciinema below.